 To start, begin by searching for common phrases or keywords related to your niche.

-For example, with my second blog, Travelling With a Dog, I will begin by searching for “dog lovers”, which will bring up the following groups:
+For example, another blog I created is in the pet niche, so for this example, I will begin by searching for “dog lovers”, which will bring up the following groups:

 It’s best to join a variety of different groups (all different sizes) to see which ones are best.
 You might also not know where to start.
 If you write about a variety of different topics, join several different group types and see which demographics your content resonates the most with!